-On August 9, 2023, Schnitzer Steel (aka Radius Recycling) was host to yet another fire at their scrap metal facility in West Oakland.
+On August 9, 2023, Radius Recycling (formerly known as Schnitzer Steel) was host to yet another fire at their scrap metal facility in West Oakland.
 The fire’s smoke quickly spread across Oakland, reaching as far as Larkspur to the north and Milpitas to the south.
-However, this wasn’t the first time Schnitzer violated legal regulations, poisoning thousands of people, many of whom live in already pollution-burdened communities.
-WOEIP has been fighting for tighter regulation, stronger enforcement, and cleaner practices at Schnitzer Steel for as long as we’ve been neighbors.
-It’s well past time for Schnitzer to clean up or get out.
+However, this wasn’t the first time Radius violated legal regulations, poisoning thousands of people, many of whom live in already pollution-burdened communities.
+WOEIP has been fighting for tighter regulation, stronger enforcement, and cleaner practices at Radius/Schnitzer for as long as we’ve been neighbors.
+It’s well past time for Radius to clean up or get out.

 Jump to…